laravel/docs/eloquent-resources.md

         return UserResource::collection(User::all());
     });

-Note that this does not allow any addition of meta data that may need to be returned with the collection.
 If you would like to customize the resource collection response, you may create a dedicated resource to represent the collection:

     php artisan make:resource UserCollection